moloy900/toolesy/pages/Calculator/sleep-debt-calculator.md

       <li><strong>Health-Conscious Individuals:</strong> Optimize sleep as a fundamental component of overall health and wellness.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: How is sleep debt calculated?</strong><br>
+    <p><strong>How is sleep debt calculated?</strong><br>
-      A: Sleep debt is calculated by comparing your actual sleep time with your recommended sleep needs over a specific period.
+      Sleep debt is calculated by comparing your actual sleep time with your recommended sleep needs over a specific period.
 For example, if you need 8 hours but only get 6 hours for 5 days, you accumulate 10 hours of sleep debt (2 hours × 5 days).</p>

-    <p><strong>Q: Can I really "catch up" on lost sleep?</strong><br>
+    <p><strong>Can I really "catch up" on lost sleep?</strong><br>
-      A: Yes, but with limitations.
+      Yes, but with limitations.
 While extra sleep on weekends can help reduce sleep debt, it doesn't completely reverse all effects of chronic sleep deprivation.
 Consistent adequate sleep is most beneficial.</p>

-    <p><strong>Q: How much sleep do I actually need?</strong><br>
+    <p><strong>How much sleep do I actually need?</strong><br>
-      A: Sleep needs vary by age and individual.
+      Sleep needs vary by age and individual.
 Most adults need 7-9 hours, teenagers need 8-10 hours, and younger children need 9-12 hours.
 Our calculator adjusts recommendations based on your age.</p>

-    <p><strong>Q: Is napping helpful for reducing sleep debt?</strong><br>
+    <p><strong>Is napping helpful for reducing sleep debt?</strong><br>
-      A: Strategic napping (20-30 minutes) can provide temporary alertness benefits, but it doesn't replace the need for consolidated nighttime sleep for debt recovery.</p>
+      Strategic napping (20-30 minutes) can provide temporary alertness benefits, but it doesn't replace the need for consolidated nighttime sleep for debt recovery.</p>

-    <p><strong>Q: How long does it take to recover from sleep debt?</strong><br>
+    <p><strong>How long does it take to recover from sleep debt?</strong><br>
-      A: Recovery time depends on the amount of debt accumulated.
+      Recovery time depends on the amount of debt accumulated.
 Generally, it takes several days of adequate sleep to recover from each hour of sleep debt, with longer recovery needed for chronic deprivation.</p>

     <h3>Why Monitor Your Sleep Debt?</h3>
     <p>Tracking your sleep debt is crucial because sleep deprivation has <strong>cumulative effects</strong> that often go unnoticed until they significantly impact your health and performance.
 Unlike financial debt where you receive statements, sleep debt silently accumulates, affecting your mood, cognitive abilities, reaction times, and long-term health.
 Regular monitoring helps you:</p>